The Dreamie alarm clock got me to stop using my phone in bed

 As Dreamie gains momentum, expect competitors to scramble.
 Amazon, Google, and established sleep-tech brands have the infrastructure to add podcast functionality to existing devices almost immediately — the question is whether they will, and whether users will trust them to do it without turning it into a data collection exercise.
 Dreamie's appeal is partly its simplicity and its separation from the big-tech ecosystem.
 Whatever comes next in the bedside tech space, the bar has quietly been raised: if your alarm clock doesn't give people a real reason to leave their phones charging in the hallway, it's already behind.

-What is The Dreamie alarm clock got me to stop using my phone in bed and why does it matter?
+What is The Dreamie alarm clock got me to stop using my phone in bed?

 💬